Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 No.

-He, that's he was all about.
+That's he was all bad.

 He used to just do that stuff.